 The student to teachers ratio is great at the school.
 I seems like the teachers are very helpful to the students but the management don't have any clue.
 I read the previous comment parent involvement is low.
 You know why because the management is so lazy specially the registration office Ms. McCarly any parent who read this she is RUDE RUDE RUDE I travel three times out of state to get my son release paper from the school.
 She said he will not be getting credit if he leaves before the semester end.
 Why don't you worry about teaching kids instead of worrying about grades?
 We know Dekalb school is knows for writing false grade and i am not worry about grades anyway.

 Cross Keys High School is a public high school in North Atlanta.
-The principal of Cross Keys High School is Tasharah M. Wilson and can be contacted at Tasharah_M_Wilson@fc.dekalb.k12.ga.us.
-920 students go to Cross Keys High School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+The principal of Cross Keys High School is Tasharah M. Wilson, who can be contacted at Tasharah_M_Wilson@fc.dekalb.k12.ga.us.
+920 students attend Cross Keys High School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 39% of the Cross Keys High School students have "limited English proficiency."
-83% of the 920 students here are classified as "economically disadvantaged", and 85% are paying reduced lunch prices.
+83% of the 920 students here are classified as "economically disadvantaged", and 85% get reduced lunch prices.
 The student to teacher ratio at Cross Keys High School is 12:1.
 Yeshiva Ohr Yisrael of Atlanta is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Cross country

 - Water polo

 |Students eligible for free or reduced-price lunch program||85%||66%|